ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 #### Caching

 Caching allows us to temporarily store previously accessed resources such as HTML, JS, CSS, and images locally for our users.
-This means that instead of relying on bandwidth, a users browser is able to immediately access the needed resource.
+This means that instead of relying on bandwidth, a user’s browser is able to immediately access the needed resource.
 In his [Caching Tutorial](https://www.mnot.net/cache_docs/) Mark Nottingham notes the two reasons that Web caches are used:

 > - **To reduce latency** — Because the request is satisfied from the cache (which is closer to the client) instead of the origin server, it takes less time for it to get the representation and display it.
 This makes the Web seem more responsive.
 > - **To reduce network traffic** — Because representations are reused, it reduces the amount of bandwidth used by a client.
 This saves money if the client is paying for traffic, and keeps their bandwidth requirements lower and more manageable.